conorbmurphy/conorbmurphy.github.io/_posts/2019-03-04-Towards-a-Gay-Science.markdown

 We could make the connection between flow and Nietzsche in any number of ways.
 The most interesting for me is by way of a larger question: why do we care about philosophy, science, or truth anyways?

-In The Gay Science, Nietzsche wrote the following: “what was at stake in all philosophizing hitherto was not at all ‘truth’ but rather something else—let us say health, future, growth, power, life…”  Nietzsche’s project departs from the conventional sense of truth.
+In _The Gay Science_, Nietzsche wrote the following: “what was at stake in all philosophizing hitherto was not at all ‘truth’ but rather something else—let us say health, future, growth, power, life…”  Nietzsche’s project departs from the conventional sense of truth.
 It’s not about understanding the external world with certainty.
 It’s not about mapping a universal and unchanging essence behind fleeting appearances.
 For him, the desire for certainty is a mark of sickness.
 The project is to make science gay in the sense of orienting it towards health and playfulness.

 This is where the science of flow comes in.
 Nietzsche’s project can be seen as what he calls the will to power, or a self-overcoming force.
 He never defines this force concretely, likely to leave it open to the interpretation of the reader.
 Flow science as the science of human performance has inherited Nietzsche’s project.